john-maybee/to-tat-solo-project/README.md

 ![VSCode Toolbar](documentation/images/vscode-toolbar.png)

-[S] Then make sure `Launch Program` is selected from the dropdown, then click the green play arrow.
+[X] Then make sure `Launch Program` is selected from the dropdown, then click the green play arrow.

 ![VSCode Debug Bar](documentation/images/vscode-debug-bar.png)